ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes
+Nov 12th- Mithun's logs
+We finally have one end to end system working for OOV. for FOODIT  using bobCatParser,SpiderAnsatz,PytorchModel,PytorchTrainer.
+Not that the accuracy on val was only 45%, but since we are still in sanity check land, am not going to tune/investigate that FOR NOW

+Next goal in sanity check: try to get values of Khatri back.
+Note khatri uses Depccg parser, IQPansatz, Numpymodel, quantum trainer.
+We definitely cant use DEpccg parser.
+Thats a nasty rabbit hole I dont want to go in.
+1) change data to MRPC -original, not the hacked version we have been using for classification toy experiments
+2) add in his change of quantum circuits including the equality_comparator
+3) 3) rewrite code for a pair of input, instead of just one
+   4) and try to use all models and parser same as his.

 ##Nov 11th

 found what is causing the issue in .eval().
 Pytorch model has staggered entries i.e for each word the tensor length is different.